County of Santa Barbara

 Contractor with Good Samaritan Shelter (Good Sam) a local vendor, to provide enhanced

-treatment services and related recovery and re-entry services; recovery residences; shelter beds;
+treatment services and related recovery and re-entry services; recovery residences; shelter

-obtaining a valid California Driver’s License (CDL); a Holistic Reentry Early Access and Diversion
+overcoming obstacles to obtaining a valid California Driver’s License (CDL); a Holistic

-for You (READY) pretrial navigator to provide case management supportive services; Community
+Reentry Early Access and Diversion for You (READY) pretrial navigator to provide case

-Service Navigators (CSN) to provide case management supportive services; and Care Managers
+management supportive services; Community Service Navigators (CSN) to provide case

-(CM) to provide discharge planning services focusing on coordination of service for clients prior to
+services focusing on coordination of service for clients prior to and upon discharge from the

-and upon discharge from the jails and the preparation of a discharge plan.
-The population served
+jails and the preparation of a discharge plan.
+The population served under this Agreement are

-under this Agreement are individuals under the supervision of the Probation Department, including
+individuals under the supervision of the Probation Department, including realigned clients,

-clients not on pretrial supervision and clients released to the Pretrial Supervision Program (PTS),
+not on pretrial supervision and clients released to the Pretrial Supervision Program (PTS),

 with a total contract amount not to exceed $1,953,562.00 from July 1, 2025, through June 30,